audreyh614/Aspiring-Small-Businesses/README.md

 For more information regarding the responsibilities that come with this role, visit here: https://www.simplyhired.com/job/qIoitav8SXPZ9fZwioGoXVUNoijiJDgsGsPg5Z0LoQ0xDqUNsZTGiw

 The SQL Individual Portfolio project relates to the Business Analyst position through the skills exhibited to execute the project.
-Exemplifying some of the skills sought by JPMC recruiters, such as webscraping, data analysis, and modeling insights through the use of SQL.
+Exemplifying valuable skills sought by JPMC recruiters, such as webscraping, data analysis, and modeling insights through the use of SQL.

 ### Data